sudo-matcha/synergystorm/README.md

 ## Support

-For any issues or queries, please [open an issue](https://github.com/sudo-matcha/synergystorm/issues) on GitHub.
+For any issues or queries, please [open an issue](https://github.com/sudo-matcha/synergystorm/issues).
 Contributions are welcome!